tahoe-lafs/MoveOffTrac/docs/UserStories.md

       - who pays for that?
       - DNS?
       - how is it administered (e.g. how are changes proposed, agreed-upon and published)?
+- where it says "the software" below, that likely expands to "any software project under the tahoe-lafs org umbrella".
+- it is highly likely that we'd want these as separate "projects" or similar

+- Probably out of scope:
+  - we do not currently have "non-public" issues
+  - DNS (it is simple, and it is click-ops for two people currently)

 ## As Tahoe-LAFS end-user = anoynymous user